Fairness Issues and Mitigations in (Differentially Private) Socio-Demographic Data Processes: Introduction

 \section{Introduction}

-Statistical agencies across various countries gather, anonymize, and disseminate socio-demographic data, which is foundational to high-impact applications such as policy development, urban planning, and public health initiatives \cite{USCensusRedistricting, FHWA_CTPP_2023, Census_Health} .
-In the United States, for instance, this data underpins the allocation of a significant portion of the \$1.5 trillion federal budget, with approximately \$665 billion dedicated annually to social security programs that elevate millions of families above the poverty line \cite{Pujol,TFHY:ijcai21}.
+Statistical agencies across various countries gather, anonymize, and disseminate socio-demographic data, which is foundational to high-impact applications such as policy development, urban planning, and public health initiatives \cite{USCensusRedistricting, FHWA_CTPP_2023, Census_Health}.
+In the United States, for example, Census Bureau data guide more than \$2.8 trillion in federal funding yearly \cite{uscensus2023funding,TFHY:ijcai21}.
 Major surveys such as the American Community Survey (ACS) \cite{ACS_Bureau}, the Current Population Survey (CPS) \cite{CPS}, and the National Health Interview Survey (NHIS) \cite{NHIS} are central to gathering essential demographic data.
 The ACS, for example, annually collects data from approximately 3.54 million housing unit addresses across the United States (about a 1\% sample of the entire U.S. population).
 This sample-based approach allows the ACS to provide detailed insights into the population's living conditions, educational attainment, employment, and health status, among other factors.
 The accuracy of these demographic reports is thus crucial to ensure that resources and policy measures are effectively targeted toward appropriate population segments.
 However, despite their critical role, the collection of these statistics typically involves surveying a small fraction of the population, inherently introducing sampling errors.
 While these surveys strive to provide estimates with controlled error rates and confidence intervals, such control is typically applied across the entire survey population.
 A key finding of this paper is to \emph{demonstrate how such an approach can lead to varying error rates among population groups}, particularly those distinguished by ethnicity, introducing biases in critical downstream tasks relying on this data.

 Therefore, the \emph{first} major contribution of this paper is to address the need for developing sampling schemes that not only aim to reduce costs but also meet acceptable errors \emph{within} each demographic group.
 The approach explored recasts the sampling process as an optimization program, ensuring that statistical accuracy is maintained across diverse sub-populations within prescribed confidence errors.